Shakespeare - Helpful Websites

 Editors of virtually all modern editions regularize the text to modern grammar and spelling, so some aspects of EME language (some punctuation, spelling variations, use of the long ſ [s], and so on) will be elided in them.
 Usually this isn't a problem.
 If you need to see the original, though, you can download facsimiles of the First Folio for free from the Folger Library as .pdfs (do it in parts—they are huge files).
 This page also includes images of quartos and later.
 Also see the Shakespeare Quartos Archive for many more of these earlier and often very irregular versions of the plays that preceded the Folio.

-NOTE: all editions will number lines differently, can use different spellings for many words, and even separate scenes differently.
+NOTE: all editions number lines differently, use different spellings, and even separate scenes differently.
 So, if you use an on-line source, you may have to look a few lines ahead or behind to find the same lines in our Bedford.

-• Open Source Shakespeare.
+Open Source Shakespeare.
 A well-done site with advanced search features.
-It actually features a separate concordance.
+The site includes a separate concordance.
 Try this one first.
 It allows you to search all of the plays at once.

-• The Internet Shakespeare Editions.
+The Internet Shakespeare Editions.
 This site from the University of Victoria has the best collection of Shakespeare's texts online.
-It includes transcriptions from original print editions and modern editions.
-It also includes much information about Shakespeare.

 ☞ If you are in my Historical Development of the English Language class, you must quote in your papers the "old spelling transcription" of the 1623 First Folio from this website.
 Find them in the "Foyer."
-You may need to find examples through another site's concordance, but this gives the version you must quote and use in papers for this class.
+You may need to find examples through another site's concordance.
 Watch for punctuation as well as spelling.

 Nifty Blogs and Podcasts